SaeedTaghavi/CS/docs/OS/midterm.md

     - **Remote Procedure Call** (Hint: Message Passing)

-        <span style="color:red">Senders are blocked until the receivers have received messages and replied by reply messaeggs.
+        <span style="color:red">Senders are blocked until the receivers have received messages and replied by reply messages.
 (A way to abstract the procedure-call mechanism for use between systems with network connection.)

     - **Implicit Threading**